BrikerMan/Kashgari/mkdocs/docs/advance-use/handle-numeric-features.md

 print(model.predict_entities(x))
 ```

-This is the struct of this model.
+This is the structurer of this model.

 ![](../static/images/multi_feature_model.png)